Howard P. Boyd: Career

 Shortly after his graduation from Boston University, Boyd went to work for the Boy Scouts of America (BSA), moving with his wife, Doris (nee Fowler), to the Philadelphia area in 1938.
 He had his first exposure to the New Jersey Pine Barrens through numerous insect collecting trips in the fall of that year.
 In 1969, after 31 years as an executive with BSA, he retired, at which time he became increasingly active in his two primary areas of interest: the Pine Barrens and entomology.

 Following his retirement, Boyd became prolific as an educator, conservationist, and writer.
-With Doris as photographer, from 1966–1976 the Boyds produced and presented films through the National Audubon Society Wildlife Film Tours.
-From 1970-1990, he was an instructor at the Conservation and Environmental Studies Center (now known as the Pinelands Institute for Natural and Environmental Studies) at historic Whitesbog Village, then sponsored by Glassboro State College.
-In the late 1980s and early ’90s, he was an adjunct instructor at the college, developing and teaching a course on the ecology of the Pine Barrens.
+With Doris as photographer, from 1966 to 1976 the Boyds produced and presented films through the National Audubon Society Wildlife Film Tours.
+From 1970 to 1990, he was an instructor at the Conservation and Environmental Studies Center (now known as the Pinelands Institute for Natural and Environmental Studies) at historic Whitesbog Village, then sponsored by Glassboro State College.
+In the late 1980s and early 1990s, he was an adjunct instructor at the college, developing and teaching a course on the ecology of the Pine Barrens.
 He was a lecturer on Pine Barrens ecology for both Burlington County College (1990s) and the Pinelands Teacher Institute run by Pinelands Preservation Alliance (PPA; late 1990s to early 2000s).
 He was renowned and sought after for his workshops and field trips focusing on diverse aspects of Pine Barrens biology, ecology, and conservation.

 Boyd's reputation as an educator and conservationist was closely tied to his work as a scientist and researcher.
-Beginning in 1974, he spent nearly 30 years as the editor of the serial scientific publication, Entomological News, published by the American Entomological Society (AES), and he served as president of the AES from 1977–1981.
-For much of his adult life he was considered one of the U.S.’s leading experts on tiger beetles, a significant focus of his entomological research.
-He served as vice president and executive board member of the New Jersey Audubon Society (NJAS) from 1975–1983, and as chair of NJAS's Advisory Committee for the Rancocas Nature Center, which he helped establish, from 1977–1980.
-He was president of the Burlington County Natural Sciences Club from 1988–1990.
+Beginning in 1974, he spent nearly 30 years as the editor of the serial scientific publication, Entomological News, published by the American Entomological Society (AES), and he served as president of the AES from 1977 to 1981.
+For much of his adult life he was considered one of the U.S.'s leading experts on tiger beetles, a significant focus of his entomological research.
+He served as vice president and executive board member of the New Jersey Audubon Society (NJAS) from 1975 to 1983, and as chair of NJAS's Advisory Committee for the Rancocas Nature Center, which he helped establish, from 1977 to 1980.
+He was president of the Burlington County Natural Sciences Club from 1988 to 1990.
 Beginning in 1989 he served as a trustee of PPA.

 In 1980, Boyd was presented with the Paul S. Battersby Award by the Audubon Wildlife Society.
 In 1989, he was presented with the Silver Beaver Award by the Camden County Council, BSA.
 In 2002, he was presented with the Medal of the Garden Club of New Jersey (GCNJ), the organization's highest honor.
 In 2004, he was one of two premiere inductees into the Pine Barrens Hall of Fame, established by PPA to honor heroes of Pine Barrens protection.
 In 2009 he was honored for his leadership in New Jersey Pinelands conservation and education at the 4th annual Lines in the Pines symposium.